How to Add Follower Recognition to Your Social Media Toolbox

 Ding.

-The sound on the phone’s notification bar sounds and in pops a notification, “@KateOvens just tweeted you a photo”.
+The sound on the phone’s notification bar goes off and a notification pops up: “@KateOvens just tweeted you a photo.”
 As the app opens, you begin reading the tweet, and satisfaction from being recognized for a job well done sets in.

-The tweet reads all about how great your business is.
+The tweet talks all about how great your business is.

 Someone took the time to take a picture and write a positive experience about your company.
 This is what Social Media for business is all about.